GenomicsAotearoa/hts_workshop_mpi/docs/level2/24_assembly_evaluation.md

 !!! question "Exercise"

-     Create a new directory and copy in the `assembly_evaluation/` folder and copy in your `SPAdes` and `Flye` fasta and fastg assembly files.
+     Create a new directory and copy in the `assembly_evaluation/` folder and copy in your `SPAdes` and `raven` fasta and assembly graphs.

     ??? circle-check "Solution"